Igork777/Exam-scheduling-system-SEP1/README.md

 * [Setup](#setup)

 ## General info
-This project is an exam scheduling system for teachers in VIA University College.
+This project is a transportation booking system.
-The backend is written in Java.
-The GUI is written in JavaFX.
+Three tier architecture is used in this project.
+(Data/Logic/Representation) The Data layer uses Java, Hibernate and Maven.
+The Logic layer uses .Net.
+The presentation layer uses .Net and Blazor.
 ## Technologies
 Project is created with:
 * Java
+* Maven
+* Hibernate
+* .NET
+* Blazor
-* JavaFX
+* WebSockets
 ## Setup
 To run this project